 One grant per college

 Total eligible costs may include irrecoverable VAT.
-However, no SCIF grant in excess of the agreed payment amount will be provided in relation to any VAT in addition to the amount of grant agreed.
+However, no SCIF pilot grant funding in excess of the agreed payment amount will be provided in relation to any VAT.

 Monitoring and reporting